Jsilver004/mfa-phishing-resistance-lab/research/results.md

    | SMS-OTP | 97% | 73% | 0% |
    |HOTP| 97% | 77% | 53% |
    | WebAuthn | 0% | 0% | 0% |

+## 5. Key Findings

+### SMS-OTP
+- Vulnerable to real-time phishing attacks.
+- Protection primarily came from short expiration window (60 seconds).
+- Susceptible to credential interception and replay attacks.

+### HOTP
+- Vulnerable to phishing attacks regardless of timing.
+- Shared-secret architecture increased attack exposure.
+- Longer credential validity increased attackers success rates.

+### WebAuthn
+- Successfully prevented all phishing attempts.
+- Authentication remained bound to the legitimate domain.
+- Assymetric cryptography eliminated reusable credentials.

+## 6. Interpretation
+The results indicate a clear security hierarchy among the tested authentication methods.

+WebAuthn provided the strongest protection against phishng/AITM attacks due to its use of origin biound asymmetric cryptography.
+SMS-OTP and HOTP both relied on transferable credentials that could be intercepted and used by attackers.

+While SMS-OTP benefited from slight expiration based protection, HOTP remained vulnerable due to longer period its counter based design.
+Neither approach provided meaningful resistance to credential harvesting.

+Overall, WebAuthn proved to have the highest level of phishing resistance and consistently prevented account compromise across all testing scenario.